Yeastie Girlz: Revival

 In 2004, the group had a minor and brief revival.
 Brian Edge released a book titled 924 Gilman, which gave a history of Gilman Street and featured writing from the Yeastie Girlz detailing their fond memories there.
 In celebration of the book release, Cammie got on stage at the Gilman during the book release party and performed "Yeast Power" as well as a few songs on the "Tampbone."

 A major revival of the group started in May 2021, when an official Instagram page was created for the band.
 It is on this page that they post member updates as well as archival photos, posters, and recordings.
 Shortly after, the group created a TikTok profile in March 2022, a Bandcamp website in November 2022, and finally an official website in June 2023.

-Their use of social media has been vital in staying in touch with a new generation of music enjoyers.
-Their website is the most up to date and comprehensive archive of the Yeastie Girlz's history with countless recordings, interviews, photos, and first-hand accounts of their time at Gilman Street and in Europe.
+Their use of social media has been used to interact with a new generation of music fans.
+Their website contains an archive of the Yeastie Girlz's history with recordings, interviews, photos, and accounts of their time at Gilman Street and in Europe.

 The Yeastie Girlz were also most recently interviewed in June 2023 for the Woodstein Media Podcast.
 They were featured in two episodes of the podcast to discuss their legacy "how the songs and ideas have aged, connecting to new fans via social media and old-fashioned postal mail, books, bookshops, bands, and the possibility of new raps."